nullpointersio/website/_pages/about.md

 permalink: /about/
 ---

-[Nullpointers](https://nullpointers.io) is your opinionated podcast on development, tech and every day struggles.
+[Null Pointers](https://nullpointers.io) is your opinionated podcast on development, tech and every day struggles.

 ## Features